Eordaikos F.C.

 Eordaikos Football Club (Εορδαϊκός Φ.Σ.) (former Ptolemaida-Lignitorikhi) is a football club based in Ptolemaida, Greece.

 History

 The club named Eordaikos 2007 is following the history of Eordaikos which is one of the better known football clubs in Western Macedonia.
-Eordaikos was created in 1978 from the merge of two Ptolemaida teams, the team of Aris Ptolemaidas with former presence in the second division and Ptolemaios, playing in the second and third division of the Greek tier and having successful runs in the Greek cup.
+Eordaikos was created in 1978 from the merge of two Ptolemaida teams, the team of Aris Ptolemaida with former presence in the second division and Ptolemaios, playing in the second and third division of the Greek tier and having successful runs in the Greek cup.